-Philomathia Fellow in French; Director of Studies in History & MML; Tutor; Affiliated Lecturer in the Department of French
+Philomathia Fellow and College Associate Professor in French; Director of Studies in MML; Tutor; Affiliated Lecturer in the Department of French

 Isabelle McNeill specializes in French cinema and theory, with a particular interest in theories of memory and the relation of film/moving image media to cultural memory, as well as the impact of new media on film theory and practice.
 Her current research is on travel and displacement in recent French and Francophone film.
 She is the co-editor of Transmission: Essays in French Literature, Thought and Cinema (Bern: Peter Lang, 2007) and, among other topics, has published work on Godard’s loge de l’amour and on memory and the city in contemporary French film.